Goan independence movement: Annexation of Goa

 After the failure of diplomacy with the Portuguese government, the Government of India ordered the Indian Armed Forces to take Goa by force.
-In a military operation conducted on 18 and 19 December 1961, Indian troops captured Goa with little resistance.
+In a military operation conducted on 18 and 19 December 1961, Indian troops captured Goa.
 The Governor-general of Portuguese India, Manuel António Vassalo e Silva, signed an instrument of surrender.

 Subsequent events

 Major General Kunhiraman Palat Candeth was appointed military governor of Goa.
 In 1963, the Parliament of India passed the 12th Amendment Act to the Constitution of India, formally integrating the captured territories into India.
 Goa, Daman and Diu became a Union territory.
 Dadra and Nagar Haveli, which was previously a part of the Estado da India, but independent between 1954 and 1961, became a separate Union Territory.

 In October 1962, Panchayat elections were held in Goa, followed by assembly elections in December 1962.
 On 16 January 1967, a referendum was held in which the people of Goa voted against merger with Maharashtra.
 Portugal recognised Goa's accession into the Indian union only in 1974.
 In 1987, Goa was separated from Daman and Diu and made a full-fledged state.
 Daman and Diu continued as a new Union Territory.